 QA in Environmental Services

-One of the points that you found the most useful is the integration between the app and Xray within Jira.
+One of the points you found the most useful is the integration between the app and Xray within Jira.
 If you’re already using Xray for your Test Management - you can effortlessly incorporate exploratory testing into your test strategy.

 The most important part is that the tool is completely flexible for you to use however you choose.
 Adapt it to your strategy and play around to see what works best for you.